Alexandru-O/Programming-Challenges/README.md

 <br>[008.](Challanges/CSharp-basic/008/Proj-008)  Write a C# Sharp program that takes a number as input and print its multiplication table. ✔️
 <br>[009.](Challanges/CSharp-basic/009/Proj-009)  Write a C# Sharp program that takes four numbers as input to calculate and print the average. ✔️
 <br>[010.](Challanges/CSharp-basic/010/Proj-010)  Write a C# Sharp program to that takes three numbers(x,y,z) as input and print the output of (x+y).z and x.y + y.z. ✔️
+<br>[011.](Challanges/CSharp-basic/011/Proj-011)  Write a C# Sharp program that takes an age (for example 20) as input and prints something as "You look older than 20". ✔️
+<br>[012.](Challanges/CSharp-basic/012/Proj-012)  Write a C# program to that takes a number as input and display it four times in a row (separated by blank spaces), and then four times in the next row, with no separation.
+You should do it two times: Use Console.
+Write and then use {0}. ✔️